aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 ### Step 4: Identify where your state should live

 Remember: React is all about one-way data flow down the component hierarchy.
-It may not be immediately clear which component should own what state.
-This is often the most challenging part for newcomers to understand,
+It may not be immediately clear which component should own what state. **This is often the most challenging part for newcomers to understand**, so follow these steps to figure it out:

 ```js
 var SearchBar = React.createClass({